jaredhill4/pt-wordpress/README.md

 ### Branch Deployments

-We have branch deployment support built-in to our CircleCI configuration (found in the project at `.circleci/config.yml`).
+We have branch deployment support built-in to our [CircleCI configuration](.circleci/config.yml) (found in the project at `.circleci/config.yml`).
 Currently, the configuration supports three branches: `review`, `development`, and `staging`.

-By default, the CircleCI configuration is set to watch for changes to the `review` branch and build and deploy the site automatically to the `review` server (`web8.wlion.com`).
+By default, the [CircleCI configuration](.circleci/config.yml) is set to watch for changes to the `review` branch and build and deploy the site automatically to the `review` server (`web8.wlion.com`).

 The `development` and `staging` branches/environments require some additional configuration, but the default configuration assumes we will be using WP Engine for those environments.
 This may be changed as needed to meet the project requirements.

 ### Production Deployment

 To trigger a deployment to `production`, rather than simply pushing or merging to the `master` branch in GitHub, an additional step is required: You must create a new tag/release using the following specific format: `20XX.XX.XX.XX`.
 Each "X" in the template above represents and integer.
 So, similar to our traditional tagged release workflow, a typical tag might be: `2020.06.24.01`.
 Only tags in this format will trigger the production deployment.
+To see how this is working, take a look at the `deploy-production` in the [CircleCI configuration](.circleci/config.yml)

 ## WP-CLI